JuniorSilva1998/Calendar/README.md

 Locale is set to North America as default.
 This can be changed to Europe, and International.

+This program uses the Gregorian calendar, but if you set the date to anywhere before October 1582, the Julian calendar will be used instead.
+If viewed on October 1582, the first four days are based on the Julian calendar, but after that will use the Gregorian dates, starting on October 15, 1582.
+October 15, 1582 (Friday) is positioned the day after October 4, 1582 (Thursday).

 SDL2 may need to be installed and set as dependencies for this to work.